itom-project/itom-project.github.io/plugindoc/_sources/plugins/grabber/pcoPixelFly.rst.txt

 * itom setup 3.2.1: This plugin has been compiled using the pco pixelfly SDK 2.01.03
 * itom setup 4.0.0: This plugin has been compiled using the pco pixelfly SDK 2.01.03
 * itom setup 4.1.0: This plugin has been compiled using the pco pixelfly SDK 2.01.03
+* itom setup 4.3.0: This plugin has been compiled using the pco pixelfly SDK 2.01.03